kamontat/fthelper/metric/README.md

 2. Minor change on option.
 More detail will be on CHANGELOG
 3. Some option is changed.
 More detail on --help command
 4. All metric with `ftpersonal_` name, changed to `fthelper_`
+5. Docker image now been published to Github packages instead
+    - change image name from `kamontat/ftmetric` to `ghcr.io/kamontat/ftmetric`